10 Great Magazines That’ll Change How You Learn English

 learn to read english

-Perfect if you like: interesting trivia and facts.
+Perfect if you like: Interesting trivia and facts.

 What you’ll find inside: What does outer space smell like?
 Why isn’t cat food mouse-flavored?

 If you’re the kind of person who asks yourself these questions, you’ll love Mental Floss.
 Each issue is full of bite-sized (small bits) trivia and mostly short articles with really interesting facts that you’ll want to share with others.
-The writing is fun and friendly, so it’s easy to understand the answers to the more difficult questions.

 While the print edition of the magazine stopped publishing in 2016, you can still read Mental Floss online (use the link above).